WesleyFister/ffmpeg2discord/README.md

 Frustrated by manually using ffmpeg to compress videos to get around Discord's 25 MiB file size limit, I wrote a simple Python program to automate the process.
 This program works for both Windows and Linux systems, assuming that you have Python and the dependencies installed.

 ### Warning
-This script is very CPU intensive and on my i7 8086k it took about 3 minutes to compress a 1 minute 1080p 60 FPS video.
+This program is very CPU intensive and on my i7 8086k it took about 3 minutes to compress a 1 minute 1080p 60 FPS video.

 ### Install